-Discover the Kansai Region: 7 Days Itinerary in Kyoto, Osaka, Nara and Kobe
+Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Kansai region header Itinerary in Japan

-When you travel to Japan for the first time, you will probably make a plan to visit and stay in Tokyo first.
-Being one of the biggest and most famous cities in the world, it is indeed a must-visit place.
+When you travel to Japan for the first time, you’ll probably make a plan to visit and stay in Tokyo first.
+Being one of the biggest and most famous cities in the world, it’s indeed a must-visit place.
 But there is so much more!
-If you are planning a long trip to Japan, we would like to suggest you the other parts too.
+If you are planning a long enough trip to Japan, you should definitely consider other regions too.

-There are many beautiful places where you can learn more about traditions and Japanese culture in different areas of Japan.
-Especially, the Kansai Region (Kyoto, Osaka, Kobe, and Nara) is a top choice for travelers.
-Around Kyoto and Osaka, there are many destinations where you can travel, even just for a day trip.
+There are many beautiful places where you can learn more about traditions and Japanese culture in different areas of Japan. from ancient temples, shrines, and other cherished parts of heritage, to bustling metropolises, to friendly deer freely roaming, The Kansai Region (Kyoto, Osaka, Kobe, Nara, and many others) is a top choice.
+Kyoto and Osaka boast many iconic destinations, even just for a day trip.

 Day 1 – Welcome to Osaka!